configcat/scan-repository/README.md

 # ConfigCat Scan Repository Action
-This [GitHub Action](https://github.com/features/actions) is a utility that discovers ConfigCat feature flag & setting usages in your source code and uploads them to [ConfigCat](https://configcat.com).
+This [GitHub Action](https://github.com/features/actions) is a utility that discovers ConfigCat feature flag and setting usages in your source code and uploads the found code references to [ConfigCat](https://configcat.com).

 For more information about repository scanning, see our [documentation](https://configcat.com/docs/advanced/code-references/overview).